The Swetky Agency

 "O.J.
 Simpson" discusses his distinction as a father figure and role model for people like him: "people who didn't kill their ex-wives."
 He gathers interviews and testimonials from groups of children, frat boys, hipsters, hippies, and clubbers.
 He shares a poem he wrote that unintentionally showcases his violent tendencies.

 The murder trial and everyone involved is criticized, and "O.J.
 Simpson" declares the trial "the biggest waste of time in court history."
 He dismisses all the evidence placed against him during his trial.
-For example, why did he flee from the police in a friend's Ford Bronco?
-In the book, he responds, "I am afraid of white policemen."
-A tribute to his lawyer Johnnie Cochran follows.
+For example, why did he forget that he cut his finger the night of the murder?
+In the book, he responds, "I bleed all the time.
+Golf is a dangerous sport, and so is piloting a yacht, so I'm used to getting beaten up."

 The victims, alleged accomplices, and even the stolen memorabilia from the Las Vegas robbery undergo scrutiny and ridicule, and "O.J.
 Simpson" finds (often absurd) excuses to clear his name from every possible connection to the crime.